 Even it is called Sea Moss it is actually a sea vegetable or better to say algae.
 You can find it by the name Irish Moss or carrageen from the Irish “carragin” for “little rock”.

-It is a superfood that we are sure you are going to add it to your diet after reading what this sea vegetable can do for your health and wellness.
+It is a superfood that we are sure you are going to add to your diet after reading what this sea vegetable can do for your health and wellness.

-- What is Sea Moss
+- What is Sea Moss?

-- Are there any side effects of eating Sea Moss
+- Health Benefits of Sea Moss

 This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 For more information, please see our disclosure.